awslabs/data-on-eks/README.md

 🚀 [Argo Workflows on EKS](https://awslabs.github.io/data-on-eks/docs/blueprints/job-schedulers/argo-workflows-eks) 👈 This blueprint sets up a self-managed Argo Workflow on an Amazon EKS cluster, following best practices.

 🚀 [Kafka on EKS](https://awslabs.github.io/data-on-eks/docs/blueprints/streaming-platforms/kafka) 👈 This blueprint deploys a self-managed Kafka on EKS using the popular Strimzi Kafka operator.

+🚀 [AutoMQ on EKS](streaming/automq/README.md) 👈 This blueprint deploys a self-managed AutoMQ on EKS with Terraform.

 ## 📚 Documentation